 Have a burning question about Snap Backup?
 This is the place to look for answers.
-If your question is not answered here, feel free to use the feedback form.
+If your question is not answered here, feel free create an issue to ask it on GutHub

 Does Snap Backup perform "incremental" backups or "full" backups?